icaoberg/cities2map/README.md

 # cities2map
-A function that converts an input file with data into a map.
+A Python script that converts an input file with data into a map.

 ## Input file
 The input file should look like something like this.
 See file `staff.txt` for a full example.